 “Equal pay for equal work” – the phrase has a nice ring to it.
 But like other unsound egalitarian ideas, this one hasn’t earned the hype.
 And the Trump administration recognizes as much.
-On August 29, the White House announced it was temporarily blocking an Obama-era rule from taking effect that would require businesses with at least 100 employees to report payroll data by sex to the Equal Employment Opportunity Commission.
+On August 29, the White House announced it was temporarily blocking an Obama-era rule from taking effect that would require businesses with at least 100 employees to report payroll data by sex to the Equal Employment Opportunity Commission (EEOC).
 Defending the move, the Office of Management and Budget noted that parts of the rule “lack practical utility, are unnecessarily burdensome, and do not adequately address privacy and confidentiality issues.”
 Supporters are outraged, and no more so than at President Trump’s daughter Ivanka, supposedly their ally.
 Such critics, true to form, are overlooking some practical economic realities.

-Pay discrimination by sex has been illegal in this country for more than half-century.
+Pay discrimination by sex has been illegal in this country for more than a half-century.
 And the strictures have become increasingly detailed.
 In 1963, Congress passed and President Kennedy signed the Equal Pay Act (EPA), outlawing sex-based wage disparities.
 The law, which amended the Fair Labor Standards Act, prohibited employers from paying wages to employees “at a rate less than the rate [paid] to employees of the opposite sex…for equal work [requiring] equal skill, effort, and responsibility, and which are performed under similar working conditions.”
 The law did not require proof of intent to discriminate.
 But it did stipulate that an employer is liable for damages in lieu of successfully invoking at least one of four statutory affirmative defenses.
 Soon after, Congress passed the Civil Rights Act of 1964, Title VII of which incorporated much of the EPA.
 In 1972, Congress extended Equal Pay Act coverage to white-collar and sales employees.

-Lilly Ledbetter may not be quite the public figure she was back during 2008-09, but the pay equity debate has raged on.
-Rarely a month goes by without an organization somewhere in the country announcing that women are paid significantly less than men for the same work.
+Lilly Ledbetter may not be the public figure she was back during 2008-09, but the pay equity debate has raged on.
+Rarely a month goes by without some nonprofit organization announcing that women are paid significantly less than men for the same work.
 When the Equal Pay Act was enacted 54 years ago, supporters said that women received only 59 cents for every dollar paid to men for similar full-time, year-round work.
 The putative gap has narrowed by about half.
 A 2011 White House report, Women in America: Indicators of Social and Economic Well-Being, concluded that women made only 75 cents for every dollar that men make.
 In 2014, the Shriver Report placed the figure at 77 cents.
 The most recent (Spring 2017) report on comparable worth by the American Association of University Women, The Simple Truth about the Pay Gap, estimated the ratio at 80 cents per dollar.
 The coin of the realm these past several years appears to be 79 cents per dollar, a figure derived from research by the Economic Policy Institute and the Pew Research Center.

-Supporters of the rule received a boost in April of this year with the publication of a briefing paper published by the Washington, D.C.-based Institute for Women’s Policy Research, the nation’s leading advocate of mandatory pay equity.
+Supporters received a boost in April of this year with the publication of a briefing paper published by the Washington, D.C.-based Institute for Women’s Policy Research, the nation’s leading advocate of mandatory pay equity.
 The report, “The Impact of Equal Pay on Poverty and the Economy,” hit standard talking points with a certain alarm:

 Women make up almost half of the workforce, yet they continue to earn less than men on average in nearly every single occupation for which there is sufficient earnings data for both men and women to calculate an earnings ratio.
 In 2015, women working full-time, year-round earned just 80 cents for every dollar that men earned.
 The pace of progress toward pay equity has been slow, and if progress continues at the same pace, it will take until 2059 for women to finally reach equality.
 For women of color, equal pay is even further away.
 Hispanic women will have to wait until 2248 to reach pay equality with White men and Black women will have to wait until 2124 for equal pay.